open-source-labs/Chronos/README.md

     console.log("Server running at http://127.0.0.1:30044");
 });
 ```
 you will also need to require Chronos-tracker, Chronos-config, and dotenv.config(if this is used).
-For health data simply use Chronos.track()
+For health data, simply use Chronos.track()